 Global teams, global problems

-Teams using CaptionHub, are by and large geographically dispersed.
-Working across timezones and borders which is especially true when it comes to linguists and translators, who more often than not are located in their home country.
+CaptionHub teams, are by and large geographically dispersed.
+Working across timezones and borders which is especially true when it comes to linguists and translators, who more often that not are located in their home country.
 This means having to accommodate permanent and freelancing staff in multiple locations, in the office and of course at home.
 Security can’t be compromised and so enterprise tools have to flex.
 Access, onboarding and authentication needs to be as seamless and effortless as it possibly can be.

 Security is important but time is our global currency

-When we’re talking about a lot of video and often we are dealing with volume – removing the need for manual upload of video to CaptionHub, and at the other end of the workflow, being able to send multiple caption sets, in multiple languages, straight back to the original video in Qumu – is a huge timesaver.
+When we’re talking about a lot of video – and often we are dealing with volume – removing the need for manual upload of video to CaptionHub, and at the other end of the workflow, being able to send multiple caption sets, in multiple languages, straight back to the original video in Qumu – is a huge timesaver.
 With the Qumu integration, the user simply selects which video they want to work on from CaptionHub (listed as all available videos from Qumu) and then can go to work on that video.
-Once captions are approved, the ‘Send to Qumu’ button – sends captions to Qumu and integrates directly with the original video making the captions globally live, instantly.
+Once captions are approved, the ‘Send to Qumu’ button – send the caption sets back and integrates directly into the original video making the captions globally live, instantly.

 But also as important – caption assets are sent back directly from CaptionHub to Qumu (we talk a bit more about time saved below):

 We are obsessively talking about the year of the API at CaptionHub HQ for good reason.
 We released the CaptionHub API in 2017 and have been developing how it can lock into the ecosystem better at an exciting velocity.
 In 2018 we’ll be integrating with systems to help bring the video ecosystem together.
 If you’d like to find out more about our plans, or suggest an idea to us – we’d love to talk to you.
 You can contact us here.